apache/pulsar/site/docs/latest/getting-started/LocalCluster.md

 ## Starting the cluster

-Once you have an up-to-date local copy of the release, you can start up a local cluster using the [`pulsar`](../../reference/CliTools#pulsar) command, which is stored in the `bin` directory, and specifying that you want to fire up Pulsar in {% popover standalone %} mode:
+Once you have an up-to-date local copy of the release, you can start up a local cluster using the [`pulsar`](../../reference/CliTools#pulsar) command, which is stored in the `bin` directory, and specifying that you want to start up Pulsar in {% popover standalone %} mode:

 ```bash
 $ bin/pulsar standalone